GuyZipory/task-App/README.md

 # 📱 TasksApp

+This project was developed as a coding exercise for a technical interview.

 TasksApp is a React Native application developed mainly using **Xcode** with seamless Metro bundler integration.
 It features modern theming, form handling, i18n, Firebase auth, and uses Redux + React Query for state and server sync.